Cisco IOS Mode Explained with Examples

 Privileged EXEC Mode

-This is the second mode of the IOS.
-This mode can be accessed only from the user exec mode by executing the enable command.
-Since the enable command is used to access this mode, this mode is also known as the enable mode.
+It is the second mode of IOS.
+It includes privileged commands.
+You can access this mode only from User Exec mode by executing the 'enable' command.
+Since the 'enable' command lets you access this mode, this mode is also known as the enable mode.
+To exit this mode or return to User Exec mode, use the 'exit' or the 'end' command.
+You can use this mode for the following purposes: -

-• To view, save and erase device configuration
+• To view, save, and erase device configuration

 • To restore the configuration from backup